This document describes how to troubleshoot two Spanning Tree Protocol (STP) inconsistencies, Port VLAN ID (PVID) and Type.

 In this scenario, access port on bridge A receives, from bridge B, a tagged PVST+ BPDU from STP of a VLAN other than 1.
-The port on A will be put into type-inconsistent state.
+The port on A can be put into type-inconsistent state.

 Note: The switches need not be connected directly; if they are connected through one or more IEEE 802.1D or IEEE 802.1Q switches—or even hubs—then the effect is the same.

 In this scenario, the trunk port on A receives a PVST+ BPDU from STP of VLAN 2 with a tag of VLAN 2.
 This triggers the port on A to be blocked in both VLAN 1 and VLAN 2.